 Final Performance Year 1 Reconciliation Payments and Preliminary Performance Year 2 Reconciliation Payments

-The list of CJR providers earning final performance year 1 and/or initial performance year 2 reconciliation payments (XLS) and those amounts are available and linked at the bottom of this page.
+The list of CJR providers earning final performance year 1 and/or initial performance year 2 reconciliation payments (XLS) are available here and linked at the bottom of this page.
 Providers earned final performance year 1 and/or initial performance year 2 reconciliation payments if they had actual episode spending below the target price for each applicable year and achieved a minimum composite quality score.
 Note that the provider list and the payment amounts for performance year 1 are final.
 Note that the provider list and/or the payment amounts for performance year 2 remain subject to change as the final reconciliation calculations for each performance year occur 14 months after the close of the performance year to allow for updated data, claims run out, adjustments for model overlaps, and other adjustments.
 This process was finalized through notice and comment rulemaking and the regulations are available at 42 CFR 510.305.
 No repayments to Medicare are required for performance year 1 as downside risk does not apply in the CJR model until performance year 2.
 However, in instances where the initial performance year 1 payment was higher than the final performance year 1 payment, CMS has adjusted net model payments to providers to recoup the differential.

 Questions regarding the Comprehensive Care for Joint Replacement Model can be directed to email@example.com.